-Many Bible Colleges and their leaders give advice on church incorporation without Bible, legal, or historical knowledge, wisdom, and understanding.
+Many pastors as well as Bible Colleges and their leaders give advice on church incorporation without Bible, legal, or historical knowledge, wisdom, and understanding.
 Click here to go to an article giving such advice by “Dr.” Charles Brown, Executive Vice President of Landmark Baptist College; plus a rebuttal article by Jerald Finney published in “The Trumpet.”
 The title of the article is “To Incorporate or Not to Incorporate.?”
 The issue is also covered in Chapter 9, page 97 of the 3rd edition of Separation of Church and State/God’s Churches: Spiritual or Legal Entities?
 (Click to go to a PDF of that book or read the reproduction of that chapter below).

 Note.
 I would now change some terminology used in the rebuttal argument mentioned above.
 For example, I referred to “pure New Testament church” in the article.
 After many more years of study, I would now use instead, “church under the authority of Jesus Christ and Him only” or something similar to that.
 Nonetheless, such minor misnomers do not change the truth of the conclusions.